Super-Protocol/docs/docs/developers/CLI_guides/configuring.md

 |bucket| Name of a Storj bucket|
 |writeAccessToken| Storj access grant with **write** and **delete** permissions for this bucket|
 |readAccessToken| Storj access grant with **read** permission for this bucket|

+## Support

+If you have any issues or questions, contact Super Protocol on [Discord](https://discord.gg/superprotocol).
+The Community Managers will be happy to help you.